riyaaggarrwal/Hotel-analysis/README.md

  Q20) Does not alloting the  same room as demanded affect adr?
  Q21) What is the trend of bookings within a month?
  Q22) Which types of customers mostly make bookings?

+ Conclusion:
+ (1) Around 60% bookings are for City hotel and 40% bookings are for Resort hotel, therefore City Hotel is busier than Resort hotel.
+Also the overall adr of City hotel is slightly higher than Resort hotel.
+(2) Mostly guests stay for less than 5 days in hotel and for longer stays Resort hotel is preferred.
+(3) Both hotels have significantly higher booking cancellation rates and very few guests less than 3 % return for another booking in City hotel.
+5% guests return for stay in Resort hotel.
+(4) Most of the guests came from european countries, with most of guests coming from Portugal.
+(5) Guests use different channels for making bookings out of which most preferred way is TA/TO.
+(6) For hotels higher adr deals come via GDS channel, so hotels should increase their popularity on this channel.
+(7) Almost 30% of bookings via TA/TO are cancelled.
+(8) Not getting same room as reserved, longer lead time and waiting time do not affect cancellation of bookings.
+Although different room allotment do lowers the adr.
+(9) July- August are the most busier and profitable months for both of hotels.
+(10) Within a month, adr gradually increases as month ends, with small sudden rise on weekends.
+(11) Couples are the most common guests for hotels, hence hotels can plan services according to couples needs to increase revenue.
+(12) More number of people in guests results in more number of special requests.
+(13) Bookings made via complementary market segment and adults have on average high no. of special request.
+(14) For customers, generally the longer stays (more than 15 days) can result in better deals in terms of low adr.

+And many more conclusions.